Factors Affecting Friction

 - The force of friction exerted by the body

-- Magnitude of the pressure by the body
+- The magnitude of the pressure by the body

 - Relative motion between the object and the balance